Breaker's Yard is now open at Sutton House

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Formerly a car breakers yard, the site will now be a wonderland of installations and hidden spaces connected by sinuous brick paths.
-Elements from its recent history will be incorporated within the Yard including upcycled vehicles, car tyres, a bus greenhouse and bespoke metal gates that incorporate over 1,000 toy cars donated by celebrities, well-known artists and local people.
+Formerly a car breakers yard, the site is now a wonderland of installations and hidden spaces connected by sinuous brick paths.
+Elements from its recent history are incorporated within the Yard including upcycled vehicles, a car tyre sand pit, a bus greenhouse and bespoke metal gates that incorporate toy cars donated by celebrities, well-known artists and local people.

 Daniel Lobb’s The Grange (1998) is a multi-storey caravan sculpture formed from scrap caravans that have been given a stately home interior.
 It has toured with The House of Fairy Tales since 2009 and been enjoyed by thousands.
 The sculpture evokes Alice in Wonderland with its distorting interior displacing our expectations.
 The interior of The Grange provides a small, tall space ideal for storytelling while its outside balcony is a great look-out point with a stage for performance pieces.

-As part of the project, The House of Fairy Tales will be engaging families and school children of East London in an interactive playful learning programme inspired by the Breaker’s Yard.
-At the heart of this innovative schools’ project, The House of Fairy Tales will be working with a fantastic range of artists creatively directed by Josh Knowles.
-The resources will inspire children across a spectrum of ideas from local and political history, geography and science to environmental politics and climate change.
+As part of the project, The House of Fairy Tales are engaging families and school children of East London in an interactive playful learning programme inspired by the Breaker’s Yard.
+The resources aim to inspire children across a spectrum of ideas from local and political history, geography and science to environmental politics and climate change.
 This cross-curricular educational project is made possible through the support of sponsors Victorinox, Kenwood Delonghi and Cathedral Group.

 House of Fairy Tales

-The House of Fairy Tales has a growing creative network of artists, designers and inventors, all of whom have been invited to participate in the project at some level even if it is just donating a toy car from their childhood for the storytelling gates.
+The House of Fairy Tales has a growing creative network of artists, designers and inventors, all of whom have been invited to participate in the project.
 Invitees include; artists Rachel Whiteread, Cornelia Parker, Gavin Turk, Steve McQueen, Faisal Abdu'allah, Damien Hirst, Grayson Perry and Mark Wallinger: musicians Jarvis Cocker, Damon Albarn, Bishi, Chas Smash and Suggs from Madness, John Bradbury from The Specials, Jermain Jackson from the Voice, designers Hussein Chalayan, Vivienne Westwood, David Adjaye and film directors Terry Gilliam and Tim Burton.

 - Sutton House, 2-4 Homerton High Street, London E9 6JQ